wjdhamilton/dry-rb.org/source/gems/dry-initializer/type-constraints.html.md

 ### Plain Ruby Module (Class)

-You can constraint value by plain Ruby module/class.
+You can constrain a value with a plain Ruby module/class.

 ```ruby
 require 'dry-initializer'